No more daily commutes, no more annoying colleagues and working in your pajamas. All are benefits of work-from-home job

 Work-From-Home Job-Saving Factors

 Of course, potential savings depend on everyone’s individual situation.
-Nevertheless, the following factors and numbers are a nice orientation to get an overview of how much money you could possibly save when working from home.
+Nevertheless, the following factors and numbers are a nice orientation to get an overview of how much money you could possibly save with a work-from-home job.

 1. Daily Commute

 That’s probably the first thing that comes to your mind.
 Depending on where you live and how long you usually have to commute to work, this can cost you a whole lot of money.

 We have to distinguish between people who drive to work in their own car and people who use public transport.

 a) Own Car